Horses in East Asian warfare: Korea

-The Korean horse is the smallest of the East Asian breeds, but the breed is very strong with noteworthy stamina in terms of its size.
+The Korean horse is the smallest of the East Asian breeds, but the breed is very strong and, in terms of its size, has noteworthy stamina.

 The earliest horse warfare of Korea was recorded during the ancient Korean kingdom Gojoseon.
 The influence of northern nomadic peoples and Yemaek peoples on Korean warfare dates from the 3rd century BC.
 By roughly the 1st century BC, the ancient kingdom of Buyeo also had mounted warriors.

 The cavalry of Goguryeo, one of the Three Kingdoms of Korea, were called Gaemamusa (개마무사, 鎧馬武士).
 King Gwanggaeto the Great often led expeditions into Baekje, Gaya confederacy, Buyeo and against Japanese pirates with his cavalry.

 In the 12th century, Jurchen tribes began to violate the Goryeo-Jurchen borders, and eventually invaded Goryeo.
-After experiencing the invasion by the Jurchen, Korean general Yun Gwan realized that Goryeo lacked efficient cavalry units.
+After experiencing the invasion by the Jurchen, Korean general Yun Kwan realized that Goryeo lacked efficient cavalry units.
 He reorganized the Goryeo military into a professional army that would contain decent and well-trained cavalry units.

-In 1107, the Jurchen were ultimately defeated, and surrendered to Yun Gwan.
+In 1107, the Jurchen were ultimately defeated, and surrendered to Yun Kwan.
 To mark the victory, General Yun built nine fortresses to the northeast of the Goryeo-Jurchen borders (동북 9성, 東北 九城).

 Inner Asia

-Successive Chinese empires had at various points in history engaged their nomadic neighbors in combat with reduced effectiveness in cavalry combat, and have a various times instituted reforms to meet a highly-mobile adversary that fought principally on horseback; one such important reform as clearly recorded in Chinese historical text was King Wuling of Zhao (340BC-395BC), who advocated the principle of 胡服骑射, the "wearing of Hu nomadic people's clothing, and the firing of arrows from horseback" during the Spring and Autumn period, which greatly helped increase combat effectiveness against the cavalries of the nomadic combatants.
+Successive Chinese dynasties had, at various points in history, engaged their nomadic neighbors in combat with reduced effectiveness in cavalry combat, and have a various times instituted reforms to meet a highly-mobile adversary that fought principally on horseback.

+One such important reform as clearly recorded in Chinese historical text was King Wuling of Zhao (340 BC - 395 BC), who advocated the principle of 胡服骑射, the "wearing of Hu nomadic people's clothing, and the firing of arrows from horseback" during the Spring and Autumn period, which greatly helped increase combat effectiveness against the cavalries of the nomadic combatants.